oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.15.1 Length & Packet Type

-> The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Please refer to section 2.1 for a detailed
+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to section 2.1 for a detailed description.
-> description.

-#### 3.1.15.2 Packet Id
+#### 3.1.15.2 Packet Identifier

-> Same value as the one contained in the corresponding PUBLISH packet.
+The same value as the Packet Identifier in the PUBLISH Packet being acknowledged.

 #### 3.1.15.3 Reason Code